typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

     yarn add --dev downlevel-dts npm-run-all rimraf
     ```

-2. Update the `scripts` key in `package.json`  to generate downleveled types generated by running `downlevel-dts` on the output of `ember-cli-typescript`’s  `ts:precompile` command, and to clean up the results after publication:
+2. Update the `scripts` key in `package.json`  to generate downleveled types generated by running `downlevel-dts` on the output of `ember-cli-typescript`'s  `ts:precompile` command, and to clean up the results after publication:

     ```diff
     {